About Your Paycheck

 There have been recent changes to the payment system rules for direct deposit of payroll.
 Employees who receive their payroll via direct deposit at a U.S. bank and then have the entire payroll amount forwarded to a bank in another country please advise Payroll Services.
 There are new formatting requirements for these transactions that the university needs to follow.
 It will not impact your paycheck.

 Employees who have completed the Direct Deposit Authorization Form will not receive a printed paycheck, nor will they receive a printed itemized pay statement.
 Employees are able to access their itemized payment statement via Employee Self Service.
-If an employee does not have access to a computer, a Kiosk located on any of the UCF campuses can be used to obtain the pay statement.
-Click here for a current list of machine locations.

 Employee Self Service allows employees to view their current elections, and/or make changes at their convenience.
 Step by step instructions are provided for accessing Employee Self Service.
 The following can be viewed and/or updated by employees: